-Appendix C to this HSP contains standard operating procedures for decontamination.
-Other standard operating procedures relevant to site construction work are included in Webcor's and subcontractors' IIPPs which are incorporated into this HSP by reference.
+Standard operating procedures relevant to site construction work are included in Webcor's and Subcontractors' IIPPs which are incorporated into this HSP by reference.
 They will be available on site for review during field work.

 Table 1 Industrial Hygiene Evaluation Metal Contaminants in Soil